kezuflow/OTG-Hex-Unlocker/README.md

 **OTG HexUnlocker**

-OTG HexUnlocker is a mobile macro app designed specifically for the game Off The Grid.
-It simplifies and automates hex-based unlocking processes via USB OTG, providing a fast and efficient way to enhance your gameplay experience.
+OTG HexUnlocker is a macro app designed specifically for the game Off The Grid.
+It simplifies and automates hex-based unlocking processes providing a fast and efficient way to decode all HEXes.

 **Features**

 Easy-to-use Interface: Simple setup and operation.

-Hex-based Unlocking: Automates complex unlocking processes within the game.
+Hex-based Category Unlocking: Automates complex unlocking processes within the game.

 Lightweight & Efficient: Designed for smooth performance with minimal resource consumption.